kreevaindia/kreevaindia/README.md

     </header>
     <main>
         <h1>Welcome to Kreeva India</h1>
-        <p>KREEVA, a leading Real Estate Company in Delhi NCR and trusted Real Estate Developers in Delhi NCR, offers luxurious properties with exceptional craftsmanship.
+        <p>KREEVA, a leading Real Estate Company in Delhi NCR and trusted <a href="https://kreevaindia.com/blog/">Real Estate Developers in Delhi NCR</a>
+, offers luxurious properties with exceptional craftsmanship.
 Each space is designed with meticulous detail, blending modern design with sustainability.
 Experience personalized, sustainable luxury because you deserve the best with KREEVA.
 </p>
     </main>
     <footer>